A note on the Hurwitz problem and cone spherical metrics: Introduction

 \end{cor}

-\begin{rem} {\rm The $\ell=1$ case of Theorem \ref{thm:rat} was proved by Boccara \cite{Bo82} which is another motivation to us besides Facts 1-2.
-We already proved the first case of $v(\Lambda) = 2d - 2$ in \cite{SX20}, where $X$ is ${\Bbb P}^1$.
-The necessary part of the second case follows from Riemann-Hurwitz.
-Hence, in the remaining of this note, we only need to show its sufficient part.
+\begin{rem} {\rm The case of $\ell=1$ in Theorem \ref{thm:rat} has been established by Boccara \cite{Bo82}, providing additional motivation alongside Facts 1-2.
+While we have previously proven the first instance with $v(\Lambda) = 2d - 2$ in \cite{SX20}, specifically when $X$ is ${\Bbb P}^1$.
+The necessary part of the second case follows directly from Riemann-Hurwitz.
+Consequently, in the remainder of this note, we focus on demonstrating its sufficient part.

-There exists an apparent difference between Case 1 and Case 2 in Theorem \ref{thm:rat}.
-It could be compared to some irregularity phenomena in enumeration geometry of Riemann surfaces: unstable Riemann surfaces are more irregular than stable surfaces \cite[p.53]{Eyn16}.
+An evident distinction emerges between Case 1 and Case 2 in Theorem \ref{thm:rat}.
+This disparity can be likened to irregularity phenomena observed in the enumeration geometry of Riemann surfaces: unstable Riemann surfaces exhibit more irregularity than stable surfaces \cite[p.53]{Eyn16}.

-By taking the logarithmic differential of the branched cover, Theorem \ref{thm:rat} implies Fact 2 if $\max(m_1,\cdots,m_\ell)<d$.
-However, we could not obtain Fact 2 by merely using the theorem.
-Actually, we gave the proof of Fact 2 in \cite{CLSX21} by using ribbon graphs of Strebel differentials.
-On the other hand, following Hurwitz, we apply the Riemann existence theorem \cite[Theorem 2, p.49]{Don11} to reducing Theorem \ref{thm:rat} to the following proposition. } \end{rem}
+By taking the logarithmic differential of the branched cover, Theorem \ref{thm:rat} implies Fact 1, with the genus of $X$ being zero.
+However, Fact 2 does not directly result from the theorem.
+In fact, Wei, Wu and the second author established Fact 2 in \cite[Theorem 1.9]{WWX22} by constructing the very reducible metric corresponding to the unitary one-form involved.
+Conversely, following Hurwitz's approach, we apply the Riemann existence theorem \cite[Theorem 2, p.49]{Don11} to reduce Theorem \ref{thm:rat} to the following proposition.} \end{rem}